-Selecting the right method of animal feed grinding is a critical decision in that it directly affects the blendability, digestibility and performance of your livestock greatly.
+Selecting the right method of grain or animal feed grinding is a critical decision in that it directly affects the blendability, digestibility and performance of your livestock greatly.
 The ideal feed grinder necessary is determined by feed size, feed rate, operating conditions and desired product output for feed processing.
 Stedman offers two types of industrial hammer mill grinders that transform the consistency of soft and rough animal feeds by using the pulverizing technique of a hammer mill grinder to produce a finished particle.

 What is the difference between A and B Series Grinders?

 "Up running," or the A Series feed grinder, Stedman Hammer Mills provide multiple size reduction stages for friable animal feed materials and "down running," or B Series Hammer Mills, are most suitable for fibrous animal feed materials due to high concentration of shearing actions within the unit.

 Type A “Up Running” Hammer Mill